Giotto Bizzarrini: 5300 GT Strada

 Bizzarrini SpA is best known for the Bizzarrini 5300 GT Strada, produced between 1965 and 1968.
 This car had styling from Giorgetto Giugiaro when he was working for Bertone.

 Giugiaro's Italdesign was founded on 13 February 1968, with a forty-day target to build their first design based on the Bizzarrini Grifo racing car with a deadline date for the Turin Motor Show in April.
 Giugiaro's Manta prototype caused a sensation and successfully launched the company.

 After Bizzarrini SpA, Giotto Bizzarrini also developed advanced designs for other companies, including American Motors for which he built prototypes for the AMX/3 project, and as style and technical consultant for General Motors in Europe and USA, top Japanese motorcycle marques, and well-known designer marques such as Pininfarina.

 Bizzarrini in later years

 Bizzarrini taught and worked at Rome University, developing advanced projects and designing, building, and developing his own sport cars.
 He was often quoted as saying: "I'm not a car designer, I am a worker".
+In 1982 he built the last 250 GTO in history with chassis number 3131.

 On 23 October 2012, during the inauguration of the University of Florence's new Design Campus in Calenzano, Professor Bizzarrini was given the Honoris Causa Degree in Industrial Design.

 Bizzarrini died on 13 May 2023, at the age of 96.